Updated: Feb 19

 The approach for how to set tiers is flexible, but most companies start by using national data as a baseline.
 Here’s an example of a 3-tiered structure in the United States:

-115%: Add a 15% premium for cities like San Francisco and New York City
+115%: Add a 15% premium for cities like San Francisco, Seattle, and New York City

-110%: Add a 10% premium for cities like Los Angeles, Seattle, Austin & Boston
+110%: Add a 10% premium for cities like Los Angeles, Austin, Boston, Miami & Boulder

 100%: Use the U.S. National average data for all other cities

-PROS: Provides a simple, flexible and scalable approach to location-based compensation.
+PROS: Provides a simple, flexible, and scalable approach to location-based compensation.
 Takes into account the cost of labor, but is not overly complex to manage and explain.
-If your company already pays different rates of pay across your office locations, this is likely the easiest model to transition to.
+If your company already has different pay rates across your office locations, this is likely the easiest model to transition to.
 Remote employees can be quickly mapped to the closest zone.

-CONS: Although simple, you will overpay and possibly underpay for some roles.
-This approach isn’t as exact as a fully location-based model and could result in compensation being over- or under-market value.
+CONS: This approach, although simple, may result in overpayment or underpayment for some roles.
+It’s not as exact as a fully location-based model and could result in compensation being over- or under-market value.
 However, creating a wider pay range can often account for these differences.
 There may be times when you have to make exceptions to your pay policy to close and retain hard-to-fill talent.
-To overcome this, you can have different tiers for different departments.
-For example, higher premiums for tech roles versus non-tech roles.
+To overcome this, different tiers can be created for different departments, such as higher premiums for tech roles versus non-tech roles.
 Just be mindful of pay parity issues so there is internal equity.

 3. Use granular location-based compensation for each market

-Companies that want to be really precise will use local market data to differentiate pay for employees across different locations.
+Companies that prioritize precision will use local market data to differentiate pay for employees across different locations.
 One of the most well-known fully distributed companies, GitLab, maintains its approach to paying local rates.

 Setting up a localized pay structure can either be done by: